Menu

-It started like kind of funny exercise, when I asked myself, how many ways you have in modern Hebrew to say "hello".
-Then I recognized it might be a good idea to write a short lesson in this way.
+It started as a kind of funny exercise when I asked myself how many ways there are in modern Hebrew to say "hello".
+Then I realized it might be a good idea to write a short lesson in this way.
 (Another interesting question may be, how many ways there are to reply.)

 So, let's talk about greetings in Hebrew.
-Typically, it's one of the first things somebody wants to learn, when trying to approach a new language.
+Typically, it's one of the first things someone wants to learn when approaching a new language.

 1. Shalom!

-!שָׁלוֹם עֲלֵיכֶם [shalom aleikhem] or [shalom aleikhem] - Literally: "Peace upon you!" - this one is the most traditional one, and probably is samiliar to everybody, as well as the next one:
+שָׁלוֹם עֲלֵיכֶם [shalom aleikhem] or [shalom aleikhem] - Literally: "Peace upon you!" - this one is the most traditional one, and probably is familiar to everybody, as well as the next one:

-!שלום - [shalom] - Most common greeting; but it is in fact simplification of the former.
+!שָׁלוֹם - [shalom] - Most common greeting; but it is in fact a simplification of the former.
 You can also say "shalom, shalom!"
-Well, I guess, everybody knows what does this mean.
+Well, I guess everyone knows what this means.

 2. What's up?